-From one Netflix series to another, Ian Ousley will be playing Sokka in the Avatar live-action.
+From one Netflix series to another, Ian Ousley will be playing Sokka in this live-action series.
 Ian Ousley previously appeared in “13 Reasons Why” as Robby Corman.

 We can’t wait to see Ian Ousley wield Sokka’s iconic boomerang soon!

 Dallas Liu as Prince Zuko

 American actor Dallas Liu is not new to live-action adaptations.
 He debuted as the young Jin Kazama in the movie version of Tekken back in 2009.
 Dallas Liu also recently appeared in the Marvel film “Shang-Chi and the Legend of the Ten Rings” where he played Ruihua Chen, Katy’s younger brother.

 Dallas Liu is also a part of the main cast of “PEN15”, where he plays Shuji, the older brother of the protagonist Maya.

 Daniel Dae Kim as Fire Lord Ozai

 From getting stranded on a mysterious island as Jin-Soo Kwon in “Lost”, Daniel Dae Kim will now be playing one of the most powerful firebenders in the world in the Avatar live-action series.

 Daniel Dae Kim is also known for his other roles on television such as Chin Ho Kelly in “Hawaii Five-0” and Lt.
 John Matheson in “Crusade”.